Belgian Medical Service

 The Belgian Medical Services of the Belgian Armed Forces (Medische Dienst, Service Médical) is the military medical service which provides medical support for its members in home and abroad operations, participating in humanitarian aid and providing certain services to the civilian society.
-The current Commander of the Belgian Medical Services is General-major Marc Ongena (since September 2021).
+The current Commander of the Belgian Medical Services is Brigadier general An Van Rompay (since June 2026).

 Organization

 The Belgian Medical Services is commanded by a Major General and has the following organization: